wp-plugins/polymer-components/readme.txt

 = Can I create my elements? =

-Yes, you can use the *polymer-element* tag in posts and pages also with script blocks.
+Yes, you can create a Block with an element and them import it from the Polymer box in posts / pages; with the SHIFT key you can select more than a block to import.
+You can also use the *polymer-element* tag in posts and pages also with script tags.

+= How can I load JSON data from Blocks? =

+You can create a Block with directly the JSON data, then in a post you can reference it using the shortcode *block-url* with the slug of the Block.
+Example:

+	<core-ajax url="[block-url name='json-block-slug']" handleAs="json"></core-ajax>

 == Screenshots ==